We receive advertising revenue from some partners.

 DIY VS Professional Installation Home Alarm Systems

-The kind of installation your alarm system requires will affect the cost significantly.
+The kind of installation your security system requires will affect the cost significantly.
 For those companies that offer DIY installation, there is usually a dramatic reduction in the cost.
 There are two different kinds of installs available: DIY and Professional Install.

 There are some pros and cons to each of them.
 DIY install is recommended if the system is easy to set up, such as with peel and stick sensors that have been pre-programmed to match up with the different areas of your home that they will be applied.